quirky14-dev/HiveSync/docs/backend_spec.md

 ---

 ## 22. **New Environment Variables (Plan Management Links)**
+**Billing Sync Requirement:** Backend MUST update user tier based on LemonSqueezy webhooks and immediately downgrade or pause entitlements when subscriptions are cancelled, expired, or payment fails, following `billing_and_payments.md`.

 The backend must expose two configurable URLs used by clients to redirect users to external plan-management pages: